Alepla/design-patterns-in-react/docs/behavioral/iterator.md

 ## 🧭 Definition

-Provides a way to access elements of a collection sequentially without exposing its underlying structure.
+The Iterator pattern provides a way to access elements of a collection sequentially, without exposing its internal structure.

+In React, this often translates to controlled iteration through custom components or stateful logic—rather than relying on native array methods like .map().

 ## 💡 Problem